tilemill-project/tilemill/_posts/docs/crashcourse/0203-01-01-introduction.md

 This crash course will walk you through downloading data and using TileMill.
 For anyone who is new to mapping, this guide will walk you step-by-step through TileMill and will link you to the reference documentation along the way so you can learn the power in custom map making.
 For anyone coming from a GIS or cartography background, this guide will help you quickly dive into the core functions of TileMill.

-If you have any questions along the way, check out our public support.
+If you have any questions along the way, check out our [public support](http://support.mapbox.com).

-**Get started now**

 ## What to expect
 <ul class='checklist' markdown='1'>